menes-dotnet/Menes/README.md

 This provides abstractions for the Menes framework.

-It is built for netstandard2.0.
+It is built for netstandard2.1. (netstandard2.0 support is available in v2.x releases.)

 ## Features